Profisee/kubernetes/README.md

 [Home](https://github.com/profisee/kubernetes/tree/master/Azure-Powershell#deploy-profisee-platform-to-aks-using-powershell) for all the scripts needed to deploy Profisee Platform to AKS via Azure Powershell.

+## Azure-Terraform

+[Home](https://github.com/profisee/kubernetes/tree/master/Azure-Terraform#deploy-profisee-platform-to-aks-using-terraform) for all the Terraform configurations needed to deploy Profisee Platform to AKS via Terraform Infrastructure as Code.

 ## GCP-CLI

 [Home](https://github.com/profisee/kubernetes/tree/master/GCP-CLI#deploy-profisee-platform-on-to-google-cloud-platform-gcp-kubernetes) for all the scripts needed to deploy Profisee Platform to Google Cloud Platform (GCP) Kubernetes via the gcp cli.